firebase/firebase-admin-node/docgen/markdown/firebase-admin.messaging.androidconfig.md

 ## AndroidConfig.data

 A collection of data fields to be included in the message.
 All values must be strings.
-When provided, overrides any data fields set on the top-level `admin.messaging.Message`<!-- -->.<!-- -->}
+When provided, overrides any data fields set on the top-level [Message](./firebase-admin.messaging.md#message)<!-- -->.

 <b>Signature:</b>